 In 2020, HDPERU won the Berlinale Talents Footprints - Mastercard Enablement Programme award, having Wim Wenders as president of the jury, with “The Seed Project”.
 Thanks to this prize, we screened the film MOTHERS OF THE LAND at schools in rural communities in the Peruvian Andes.

-Our documentaries have been screened in museums such as the MoMA, Smithsonian National Museum of the American Indian, American Museum of Natural History, Haus der Kulturen der Welt (Berlin), Museo delle Culture (Milan), Casa de las Americas (Madrid), Shanghai Long Museum, CCBB Sao Paulo, among others.
-And academic events at Kent University (England), Universiteit Leiden (The Netherlands), NYU (USA), etc.
+Our documentaries have been screened at the United Nations, the UNESCO, and museums such as the MoMA, Smithsonian National Museum of the American Indian, American Museum of Natural History (USA), Deutsche Kinemathek, Akademie der Kunst, Haus der Kulturen der Welt (Germany), Eye Filmmuseum (The Netherlands), National Film Museum of Turin (Italy), Casa de las Americas (Spain), Shanghai Long Museum (China), the 23rd Biennale of Sydney, among others.

 And academic events at UC Berkeley, NYU, Humboldt-Universität zu Berlin, King's College London, Universiteit Leiden, the 64th Annual Conference of the Comparative and International Education Society (Open Society Foundations), Society for Visual Anthropology (SVA), American Anthropological Association (AAA), Latin American Studies Association (LASA), EASA Biennial Conference (EASA), etc.